RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_14.png" alt="" >}}{{</image>}}

-4. If the test has succeeded, you will see the following screen.
-Your local account is now considered a SAML account.
-In order to log in to SM going forward, click **Sign in with SSO**.
+1. If the test succeeds, your local account is now considered a SAML account.
+To log in to SM going forward, select **Sign in with SSO**.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}